Rangi42/polishedcrystal/README.md

    * Add Young Couple and Double Team trainer classes
    * Add female Schoolkids? (replace Schoolboys)
    * Add river to Route 46 from HGSS
-   * Add fountain and benches to Cerulean City
    * Change piers in Olivine City and Vermilion City
    * Use pagodas from [beta tilesets](https://tcrf.net/Pok%C3%A9mon_Gold_and_Silver#Tilesets)
 * Custom features: